lemjoe/yt-detox/README.md

 3. Click "Load Temporary Add-on"
 4. Navigate to the extension's directory and select the `manifest.json` file

-For permanent installation, check the Firefox Add-ons store - this extension might already be available there!
+For permanent installation, check the [Firefox Add-ons store](https://addons.mozilla.org/addon/yt-detox/)!

 ## Development